forcedotcom/go-soql/README.md

 This package supports marshalling a golang struct into SOQL.
 Like `json` tags, this package provides `soql` tags that you can use to annotate your golang structs.
 Once tagged `Marshal` method will return SOQL query that will let you query the required Salesforce object using Salesforce API.

+## Introduction

+Please refer to [introduction](./docs/introduction.md) to understand the basics.
+Once you read through it you can refer to documentation below that covers features of this repo in more depth.

 ## How to use

 Start with using `soql` tags on members of your golang structs. `soql` is the main tag.
 There are following subtags supported: